wilsonmar/wilsonmar.github.io/_posts/2022-03-02-observability.md

 <a name="[2]"></a>
 <a name="LifetimeViews"></a>

-QUESTION [2] - What is the expected lifetime of this system? (based on existing systems in the organization)
+QUESTION [2] - What is the <strong>expected lifetime</strong> of this system? (based on existing systems in the organization)

 Example: 10 years * 50 weeks per year = 500 weeks (or 120 months)

+500 weeks * weekly views = Lifetime views

 ## Measurements